 • Invasion of the Killer Mink by BBC’s Wildlife on One TV series | 1992 | 30 minutes

-Despite the misleading (and somewhat sensationalized) title of this documentary, the American mink did not “invade” Great Britain.
+Despite the misleading (and somewhat sensationalistic) title of this documentary, the American mink did not “invade” Great Britain.
 During the 1920s and 1950s they were imported from North America for their fur.

-When mink fur became popular in Great Britain, many American minks were imported and bred in fur farms all over the nation.
-Some escaped and colonised the island, and soon people were concerned about the survival of Britain’s native wildlife and safety of livestock.
-This documentary follows the lives of these invasive minks, and while it’s true they are good at killing things (as most carnivores are), it also shows their versatile nature and the female’s care for her young.
+This documentary follows the life of the invasive American mink in Great Britain, and their effects on Britain’s native wildlife.
+And while it’s true they are good at killing things (as most carnivores are), it also shows their versatile nature and the female’s care for her young.

 • Minnesota Mink by Marty Stouffer/PBS’s Wild America TV series | 1987 | 24 minutes